UX-UI-Design-Lab/Greensteam2020/README.md

-# Greensteam2020
+# GreenSteam2020
-- Sustainable steam-power for the C21st by [Dr. Simon Penny](http://simonpenny.net)
+Sustainable steam-power for the C21st by [Dr. Simon Penny](http://simonpenny.net)

-In this project, I want to rethink external combustion for sustainable small scale power, suited to but not specifically for, isolated locations.
+To goal of GreenSteam project is to rethink external combustion for sustainable small scale power, suited to but not specifically for, isolated locations.

 ## Motivaton
 Inspired by sustainability, environmental and climate justice activism, Greensteam project seeks (1) to provide sustainable sources of power (mechanical and electrical) while (2) addressing previously unsolvable problems of environmental waste management.